 However, whatever the talent or intentions of individuals within such a non-functional institution, the main body of the institution, the communal fabric of socializing and even material incentive, stands in the way of fully realizing the institution’s nominal function.

 Ultimately, vital functions must be realized.
 To name only a few, imagine militaries that cannot win wars, churches that cannot maintain communities, governments that cannot guarantee security, universities that cannot maintain intellectual life, courts that don’t uphold the rule of law, and industries that fail to advance technology.

 To fail at all of these functions would amount to a failed society.

 A society can make do with having some functional institutions and some dysfunctional institutions.
 You could argue that the Roman Empire for century after century succeeded in building armies that could win wars, but failed to maintain the intellectual life inherited from the Hellenic era, for example.

 A functional institution is only an instance of a class.
-There is more than one technological company, for example, though there might be only one truly innovative company per industry.
+There is more than one technology company, for example, though there might be only one truly innovative company per industry.

-This kind of imitation can bring you to a better and better approximation of a given set of social technology.
-However, since the social technology behind functional institutions wasn’t discovered through blind tinkering, it is ultimately grounded in an existing lineage of knowledge.
+This kind of imitation can bring you to an increasingly better approximation of a given set of social technology.
+However, since the social technology behind functional institutions wasn’t discovered through blind tinkering, it is ultimately grounded in an existing tradition of knowledge.